kanisterio/kanister/docs/install.rst

 Using custom certificates with the Validating Webhook Controller
 ================================================================

-Kanister installation also create a validating admission webhook server that is invoked each time a new Blueprint is created.
+Kanister installation also creates a validating admission webhook server that is invoked each time a new Blueprint is created.

 By default the Helm chart is configured to automatically generate a